 Although Thanksgiving is a time to be with family, and generally the bigger the better, it can be an important date for couples as well.

-So if you’re wondering what Thanksgiving traditions to start as a couple, you’ll be sure to find something here with suggestions that will take you from dawn to dusk!
+So if you’re searching for some Thanksgiving traditions ideas, you’ll be sure to find something here with suggestions that will take you from dawn to dusk.

 Cook a pre-Thanksgiving breakfast

-My suggestion is that anything with pumpkin in it can’t be wrong, so how about you try one of the following delicious Thanksgiving breakfast ideas:
+Anything with pumpkin in it can’t be wrong, so how about you try one of the following delicious Thanksgiving breakfast ideas?

 Capture the spirit of Thanksgiving harvest